 4. Discussion

 The question of whether El Nino might respond and feedback to anthropogenic forcing is examined by comparing model and observed global SST patterns during the recent warming period.
-Using unforced model run as a reference, the canonical mode appears to be little affected by external forcing.
-The growth/decay mode, on the other hand, is significantly modified, showing strong temperature anomalies in the North Atlantic and central North Pacific.
+Using unforced model run as a reference, the pattern of the canonical mode appears to be little affected by external forcing.
+The pattern of the growth/decay mode, on the other hand, is significantly modified, showing strong temperature anomalies in the North Atlantic and central North Pacific.
 The corresponding principal components indicate a warming trend that accounts for observed global mean temperature rise.
 This suggests a dominant role of El Nino and teleconnections in global change.
 For comparison, climate model reproduces the canonical pattern, and warming in the central North Pacific and Indian Ocean during the growth/decay phase.
 The model however fails to produce the observed warming trend in the North Atlantic.
 This suggests that CCSM4 is not capable of simulating changes in El Nino behavior in response to global warming.

 In the model, the canonical mode shows a warming trend in response to external forcing.
 The observations, on the other hand, indicate a strong cooling trend, which nevertheless is consistent with a strengthening of Walker circulation in the past three decades (McPhaden et al. 2011; L'Heureux et al. 2013).
-Since the pattern of canonical mode does not appear to be affected by external forcing, the cooling trend might be a natural cycle, a mega-ENSO identified from decadal changes in Northern Hemisphere summer monsoon (Wang et al. 2013).
-From the global perspective, cooling in the tropical Pacific is compensated by warming in midlatitudes, and the cooling trend has little effect on global mean temperature.
-However, as the cooling deepens, the canonical mode has a diminishing role in warm events (Fig. 6).
+Since the pattern of canonical mode does not appear to be affected by external forcing, the weakening trend might be a natural cycle, a mega-ENSO identified from decadal changes in Northern Hemisphere summer monsoon (Wang et al. 2013).
+From the global perspective, cooling in the tropical Pacific is compensated by warming in midlatitudes, and so the weakening trend has little effect on global mean temperature.
+However, because of this trend, the canonical mode has a diminishing role in warm events (Fig. 6).
 This coincides with the apparent disappearance of eastern-Pacific (EP) type El Nino since the 2000s (Asohk et al. 2007; Kug et al. 2009).

 It is well known that the North Atlantic SST are dominated by multidecadal internal variability, the Atlantic Multidecadal Oscillation (AMO) (Delworth and Mann, 2000; Knight 2009).
 A commonly used index is the AMO index, the North Atlantic mean temperature minus the global mean (Trenberth and Shea, 2006; Ting et al. 2009; Deser et al. 2012).
 (The model-derived North Atlantic mean temperature is basically the same as the observed global mean temperature.)
 However, global warming is not uniform, and subtracting a global mean does not completely remove contribution from external forcing.
 To see how much of the North Atlantic warming is due to global SST pattern, we compare observed North Atlantic mean temperature (averaged over 5 seasons) with that reconstructed from the first three global EEOF modes (Fig. 7).
 The two time series are very similar; the variance explained is 13.0, 49.8, and 88.4% of total variance with one, two, and three modes respectively.
-In other words, rapid warming (about 3× the global mean) in the North Atlantic is merely a spectacular display of a warming climate.
+In other words, rapid warming (about 3× the global mean) in the North Atlantic is merely a spectacular display of a spatially inhomogeneous warming climate.
 (This is also the case during the early warming period.)
 If we assume, as has been done through this study, that the rising global temperature is due to anthropogenic forcing, there won't be much room left for natural variability.